Dennis966/GRU_based_AEC_SE_model/README.md

 ### SE model

 * Model Name: First_SE_model
-* Structure: 4 GRU layers
+* Structure: 4 BGRU layers (Bidirectional GRU)
+* Question:
+In the original code, we have layer normalization for SRU units.
+However, we don't have layer normalization for GRU's.
+Is this going to be a problem?
+Same with AEC model.

 ### AEC model

 * Model Name: First_AEC_model
-* Structure: 4 GRU layers
+* Structure: 4 BGRU layers (Bidirectional GRU)
+* Question: In the original code, I see that some classes are defined as 4 layers of SRU's, some are defined as layers of CNN's concatenated with SRU's.
+For simplicity, I only defined my model to be 4 layers of GRU's.
+Well, technically, this isn't an autoencoder, is it?

 ### SE_fixAEC model